kenballus/smtp-garden/README.md

 ## Status (as of 7/30/2024)
 - Configuration of SMTP servers: in progress
-  - aiosmtpd, Apache James, Exim, Postfix, and Sendmail are functional works-in-progress
+  - aiosmtpd, Apache James, Exim, OpenSMTPD, Postfix, and Sendmail are functional works-in-progress
-  - other SMTP servers are in a candidate or pre-configuration state
+  - other candidate SMTP servers/MTAs are listed in [issues](https://github.com/kenballus/smtp-garden/issues)
 - Support containers: in progress / pre-implementation
   - echo server improved with async methods.
 An output filter/beautifier would be nice.
   - An adversary container concept proposed, needs development